 Tip 1: Participate in a simultaneous learning experience with “All Together Now for Reconciliation”.

-Across Australia children in early learning centres, primary and high schools, can simultaneously join the reconciliation movement and learn from Aboriginal and Torres Strait Islander voices via a new exciting online platform we have developed in partnership with Reconciliation NSW.
+Across Australia children in early learning centres, primary and high schools, can simultaneously join the reconciliation movement and learn from Aboriginal and Torres Strait Islander voices via an exciting online platform we have developed in partnership with Reconciliation NSW.

 “All Together Now for Reconciliation” is a simultaneous classroom experience specially created to provide easy and accessible cultural content and is a great way to engage kids in activities for National Reconciliation Week.
-Each stage explores the 2019 Schools Reconciliation Challenge theme, “Speaking and Listening from the Heart”.
-Students investigate truth telling and what it takes to walk alongside Aboriginal and Torres Strait Islander Peoples with courage and pride.
+Students will learn about the theme of Reconciliation through age-appropriate activities and discussions:

 Tip 2: Learn more about this year’s theme.

-Visit the Reconciliation Australia website to learn more about the 2019 theme “Grounded in Truth, Walk Together with Courage”.
+Visit the Reconciliation Australia website to learn more about the 2020 theme “In this together”.
 While you’re there download this year’s poster to display in your classroom.

 Tip 3: Have an open discussion in your classroom.